NG-NEST/ng-nest/lib/ng-nest/ui/crumb/examples/en_US/default/custom/readme.md

 ---
 order: 4
-label: '自定义'
+label: 'Custom'
 ---

-使用 `nodeTpl` 属性来自定义节点显示模板。
+Customize the node display template using the `nodeTpl` property.